scaceresg/proj-data-analysis/README.md

 This Data Analysis project consists of analysing the [Bitly-USA.gov](https://www.kaggle.com/datasets/logiflo/bitly-usagov) dataset.
-The [project](https://github.com/scaceresg/proj-data-machine-learning/tree/88ce25b77043e65a55e82f09117c8379c8f906e0/bitly-usagov) includes firstly an understanding of the variables and elements of the dataset and then, performs analysis on how users used the URL shortener.
+The [project](https://github.com/scaceresg/proj-data-machine-learning/tree/88ce25b77043e65a55e82f09117c8379c8f906e0/bitly-usagov) includes firstly an understanding of the variables and elements of the dataset and then, an analysis is performed on how users used the URL shortener.